SalesLoft/rspec-rcv/README.md

 `exportable_proc`, `compare_with` must implement `.call`.
 For `exportable_proc`, the result will be written to disk and should be a String.
 For `compare_with`, the proc should return true when existing and new are considered equal.

+`exportable_proc` assumes JSON response by default, but could be override to allow for other types of responses.

 `codec` must implement `export_with(hash)` and `decode_with(str)`.
 There is a PrettyJson and Yaml codec included in this gem, and PrettyJson is the default as it can be directly consumed by javascript.